-A prototype of a frame-overlap-filter / polariser working in transmission [\rightarrow 7.1] will be tested in 5.2013 at PSI.
-The double bonce monochromator was already successfully tested [\rightarrow ??].
+A prototype of a frame-overlap-filter / polariser working in transmission [ $\rightarrow$ 7.1] was successfully be tested in 5.2013 at PSI.
+The double bonce monochromator was already successfully tested [ $\rightarrow$ 11.2.4].

 Spin analysers using supermirror technology to cover a wide angular range or a large window are operational, e.g. at FOCUS, PSI, or at HYSPEC, SNS.